AnEmortalKid/prello/README.md

 ## Known Issues

 - The extension doesn't update the numbers when you add a new card at the moment
+- Some cards don't recompute the state properly or in a timely fashion

 ## Installation Instructions